rust-lang/rust/text/0000-as-cell.md

 > Would the acceptance of this proposal change how Rust is taught to new users at any level?
 How should this feature be introduced and taught to existing Rust users?

-As it is, the API just provides a few neat casting functions.
-Nevertheless, with the legalization of the `&mut T -> &Cell<T>` cast there is the potential for a major change in how accessors to data structures are provided:
+As it is, the API just provides a few neat conversion functions.
+Nevertheless, with the legalization of the `&mut T -> &Cell<T>` conversion there is the potential for a major change in how accessors to data structures are provided:

 In todays Rust, there are generally three different ways: